prescriptive-analytics/challenge-docs/docs/try.rst

 - You are running the simulation for 840 time steps (60 simulation days in simulator).

-- You are required to set the engine scenario to "submit" with ``simulator.Engine(scenario="submit")``, and run 840*15 steps of your subsequent codes.
+- You are required to set the engine scenario to "submit" with ``simulator.Engine(scenario="submit")``, and run 840 steps in each scenatio for 3 times of your subsequent codes.

+- You are supposed to use one model to run over five scenarios.

 - Please upload the ``sub_xxx.txt`` to the website.